cloud66/help-old/api.md

         }

 ### User List [GET]
-Get list of users that caller has access to
+Get list of users that caller has access to.

 + Response 200

     [User List][]

 ## User [/users/{id}]
-Get detail information about a user
+Get detailed information about a user.

 - Scope: _users_